 The ground is full of hard salt formations at the water’s edge and as I waded in to wash off the mud off my legs I get a sharp reminder of the strength of the salt water….my bum, as I’m leaning over, started to float and I’m scarily close being tipped in face first.
 Once you finally showered in fresh water, you will want to keep stroking your silky arms and legs, super smooth!

-Tips for the Dead Sea
+Tips for floating in the Dead Sea

 - No putting your head under water, be careful of your eyes.